JBarberU/qmk_firmware/keyboards/snes_macropad/readme.md

 Enter the bootloader in 3 ways:

-* **Bootmagic reset**: Hold down the key at (0,0) in the matrix (usually the top left key or Escape) and plug in the keyboard
+* **Physical bootsel button**: Hold down the bootsel button on the RPi Pico while plugging in the keyboard, or while pressing the reset button
-* **Physical reset button**: Briefly press the button on the back of the PCB - some may have pads you must short instead
+* **Physical reset button**: Quickly double press the reset button
 * **Keycode in layout**: Press the key mapped to `QK_BOOT` if it is available